Bernard Rhodes

-Bernard Rhodes is a designer, band manager, studio owner, record producer and songwriter who was integral to the development of the punk rock scene in the United Kingdom from the middle 1970s.
+Bernard Rhodes (born 1944) is a band manager, designer, studio owner, record producer and songwriter who was integral to the development of the punk rock scene in the United Kingdom from the middle 1970s.
 He is most associated with two of the UK's best known and influential punk bands, the Sex Pistols and The Clash.
-Rhodes was responsible for discovering John Lydon and arranging his audition in the King's Road which led to Lydon joining the Sex Pistols.
-He introduced Joe Strummer to Mick Jones and Paul Simonon, who with Keith Levene then formed The Clash.
+According to John Lydon, Rhodes was responsible for discovering him in the Kings Road and arranging the audition which led to his joining the Sex Pistols.
+Rhodes introduced Joe Strummer to Mick Jones and Paul Simonon, who with Keith Levene then formed The Clash.

 Rhodes was an important force behind The Clash not only managing their business but also guiding their marketing and creative direction.
 Disagreement with the group about direction led to his sacking by the Clash in 1979.
 Rhodes meantime continued with other successful signings to his label Oddball Productions and major record companies.
 In 1981 singer Joe Strummer demanded his return to the Clash or he would quit the group.

 Rhodes nurtured and managed other bands including Subway Sect, The Specials, Dexys Midnight Runners, Jo Boxers, The Lous, The Black Arabs, Twenty Flight Rockers, and Watts from Detroit.
 During this period Rhodes built and operated from his Camden studio Rehearsal Rehearsals, in what became Camden Market.
 The area around the studio became a well known hangout for punks and contributed to the growth of Camden as a hip area.

 He is also known in Brazil for his friendship with Supla and baptising the band "Brothers of Brazil".

 Early life

-Rhodes was raised in Stepney, east London.
+Rhodes born in 1944 in Stepney, London.
 He says he never knew his father.
 He was placed in a Jewish orphanage in South London where he remained until he was 15.
-His mother worked long hours for Huntsman's tailors in Saville Row making suits for people like Cary Grant and later Hawes & Curtis where Rhodes' friend John Pearse who co-owned Granny Takes a Trip was her apprentice.
+His mother worked long hours for Huntsman's tailors in Savile Row making suits for people like Cary Grant and later Hawes & Curtis where Rhodes' friend John Pearse who co-owned Granny Takes a Trip was her apprentice.

 In the early 1960s Rhodes and Pearse shared a flat at 68 Hamilton Terrace, St Johns Wood, London.
 Mick Jagger, Marc Bolan, musician Mickey Finn, the Small Faces and Guy Stevens (who Rhodes later brought in to produce The Clash) were regular visitors.